Canada beats Cuba 4-2 and will play US in CONCACAF Gold Cup quarterfinal - KTVZ

 Canada beats Cuba 4-2 and will play US in CONCACAF Gold Cup quarterfinal

 HOUSTON (AP) — Canada advanced to a quarterfinal matchup against the United States in the CONCACAF Gold Cup, beating Cuba 4-2.
 Guatemala also advanced with a 3-2 victory over Guadeloupe at Harrison, New Jersey, and will play Jamaica in the opener of a quarterfinal doubleheader at Cincinnati on Sunday, followed by the U.S.-Canada matchup.
 Junior Hoilett, Jonathan Osorio, Jayden Nelson and Liam Millar scored for Canada.
 Guatemala won Group C with six points and Canada finished second with five.
-Guadeloupe had four and Cuba zero.
+In the other quarterfinal doubleheader, Mexico will play Costa Rica after Panama meets invited guest Qatar at Arlington, Texas.